 Not all work is for whole shows.
 His successful updating of the Ski Sunday theme led the BBC to ask Mike to update the iconic Grandstand theme.

-Vince Lynch Creative & Publishing director at Absolute Radio on working with Mike -
+Vince Lynch Creative & Publishing director of Synkio on working with Mike -

 ‘I’ve been lucky enough to work with Mike on projects which always create amazing results.
 Mike created the entire sonic package for Absolute Radio 00s and helped the station sound like nothing else that has come before it.
 The best part is; Mike created the music while on the road touring America as Musical Director for Gorillaz where he was also co-creating and hosting a documentary and series of podcasts for the Absolute Radio Network and OGS Creative.
 From being a funny and charming personality to a world class musician and writer, the man is an orchestra of talent in which he performs, composes and conducts.
 Leaving you standing on your chair, clapping like a lunatic.’

 Mike’s film work is eclectic.
 He arranged and orchestrated the score with composer / producer Marius De Vries for Ealing Studios’ 2008 remake of Noel Coward’s Easy Virtue featuring Jessica Biel and Colin Firth.
 This involved scoring popular songs from the 20’s and 30’s and also songs from the modern era –

 Stephan Elliot, Director of ‘Easy Virtue’ on working with Mike –